Nettas/volterra-eks-vk8s-guide/README.rst

 2.3.
 Create public load balancer
 ******************************

 We will use Volterra HTTP Load Balancer as a Reverse Proxy to route traffic to resources located on Volterra vk8s and EKS based on the URI prefix.
-Let's follow the steps below to create load balancer for our app, an origin pool for frontend, and add routes for the load balancer - backend and Find-a-Store service.
+Let's follow the steps below to create load balancer for our app, an origin pool for **frontend**, and add routes for the load balancer - **backend** and **find-a-store-service**.

 `a)` In the **Application** tab, navigate to **Load Balancers** and then select **HTTP Load Balancers** in the options.
 Then click **Add HTTP Load Balancer** to open the load balancer creation form.

 .. figure:: _figures/httplb_1.png

 `b)` First, enter the load balancer name.
 Then provide a domain name for our workload: a domain can be delegated to Volterra, so that Domain Name Service (DNS) entries can be created quickly in order to deploy and route traffic to our workload within seconds.
-Let’s use **buytime.example.com** for this flow.
+Let’s use **buytime.example.com** as an example.
 Finally, move on to creating an origin pool that will be used for this load balancer by clicking **Configure**.

 .. figure:: _figures/httplb_2.png